pytorch/ao/README.md

 Relevant APIs can be found in torchao.quantization.quant_api

-Note: Depending on the technique being applied to the model, you may see a perf degredation.
+Note: While these techniques are designed to improve model performance, in some cases the opposite can occur.
-This is because quantization adds additional overhead to the model that is hopefully made up for with faster matmuls.
-If your matmuls are small enough (or have odd shapes), the overhead can be larger than the gain from the quantized matmul.
+This is because quantization adds additional overhead to the model that is hopefully made up for by faster matmuls (for dynamic quantization) or loading weights faster (for weight-only quantization).
+If your matmuls are small enough or your non-quantized perf isn't bottlenecked by weight load time, these techniques may reduce performance.

 ### A8W8 Dynamic Quantization